nwjs/node/doc/api/n-api.md

 `napi_call_threadsafe_function()` never blocks if the thread-safe function was created with a maximum queue size of 0.

-As a special case, when `napi_call_threadsafe_function()` is called from the main thread, it will return `napi_would_deadlock` if the queue is full and it was called with `napi_tsfn_blocking`.
-The reason for this is that the main thread is responsible for reducing the number of items in the queue so, if it waits for room to become available on the queue, then it will deadlock.

 The actual call into JavaScript is controlled by the callback given via the `call_js_cb` parameter. `call_js_cb` is invoked on the main thread once for each value that was placed into the queue by a successful call to